AK1

 Often from a young age, people with autism often develop interests or passions.
 Autistic people often have a high level of knowledge about their areas of interest and enjoy talking to other people about these interests.
 These passions can often take up a lot of their time and can provide a great deal of enjoyment, relaxation and comfort.

-For face-to-face appointments we are in Whitstable, Kent, which is within easy reach of Canterbury, Faversham, Herne Bay, Maidstone, Medway, Ashford, Sittingbourne, Thanet, Dover and Deal.
-We also offer online consultations.
-Please contact us for further information or to arrange an initial consultation on 01227 656953 or at This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+We are in Whitstable, Kent, which is within easy reach of Canterbury, Faversham, Herne Bay, Maidstone, Medway, Ashford, Sittingbourne, Thanet, Dover and Deal.

 For further information please contact us on: Telephone: 01227 656953 Email: info@autismkent.co.uk.